-Think about all the ways that customers and potential customers read about your business.
-As a small business owner, you’re in luck—you have lots of control over the flow of information.
+Consider all the channels through which customers and potential clients learn about your business.
+As a small business owner, you have a unique advantage: substantial control over your information flow.

 In this post, we’ll look at: